BruceEckel/SummerTechForum-hugo/content/Activities.md

 ## **Hiking**

-There are numerous hikes available and I often lead some:
+There are numerous hikes available and I often lead some.
+Here are some basic easy hikes:

+- The Woods Walk, starting at the top (West) end of Maroon Avenue (the street just north of Elk Avenue).
 - Around Lake Irwin: relatively flat, beautiful scenery.
-Good for a first hike when you're not sure about how the altitude will affect you.
+Good for a first hike when you're not sure how the altitude will affect you.
-- The far end of the lower loop, starting at gunsight pass bridge.
+- The far end of the lower loop, starting at Gunsight Pass Bridge.
 - The top of Mt.
 Crested Butte, taking the ski lift up from the bottom.
 - Copper Creek, starting just past Gothic.